openownership/bods-dev-handbook/standard_releases.md

 ## Translations and releases

-Our standard assumption for translations is that they are generally **asynchronous with development**.
+Our standard assumption for translations is that they can be considered to be **asynchronous with development**.
 That means that changes to the standard or documentation do not need to wait for translation before they can be released, they should be planned and scheduled as appropriate.
 For small changes, this